0xProject/0x-protocol-specification/v3/v3-specification.md

 ### senderAddress

 If the `senderAddress` of an order is not set to 0, only that address may call [`Exchange`](#exchange) contract methods that affect that order.
 In other words, the `senderAddress` _must_ be the `msg.sender` of the call in order to fill or cancel these orders.
+If the `senderAddress` is set to a contract, that contract must enable any functions that it wishes to use in combination with the order (including cancellations).
+The contract can do so by explicitly calling the relevant `Exchange` functions, by calling [`executeTransaction`](#executetransaction), or by calling [`batchExecuteTransactions`](#batchexecutetransactions).

 ### salt